todaywasawesome/leaksignal/README.md

 LeakSignal analysis can be setup in the following modes:
 * All metrics and configuration stay local in your environment
 * All metrics and configuration go to LeakSignal COMMAND.
-  * Sensitive data is sent to COMMAND by default.
+  * Sensitive data are sent to COMMAND by default.
   * Specific endpoints, match rules, or the entire policy can opt-in to send raw sensitive data, low-bit subsets of SHA-256 hashes for low-entropy data (i.e. credit cards, phone numbers), or no representation of the matched data at all.

 ## Getting Started with a Demo